zamo752/THT/README.md

-# HyperionDev Marketplace Reviewer Take-Home Test
+# HyperionDev Mentor Take-Home Test

 ## Welcome

 We’re excited to get to know you and your skills better.
-The next step of the interview process with HyperionDev’s Marketplace Reviewer Network is to complete a take-home exercise.
+The next step of the interview process with HyperionDev is to complete a take-home exercise.
 Please complete this exercise within 2 days of receiving it and make sure your responses are all sent through to the talent@hyperiondev.com from which you received this assessment unless otherwise specified.